thammuio/bigdata-ssl-runbook-sancerts/README.md

 # What Do I DO

-This runbook is to keystore, truststore, pem, ctr and other SSL Releated Files
-# To Request SSL Certs for any host
+This runbook is to keystore, truststore, pem, ctr and other SSL Releated Files Request SSL Certs for any host

-# Runbook Contents
+## Runbook Contents
 bigdata-ssl-runbook-sancerts
 	ad-certs
 	ad-nodes